Application Deadline and Timeline

 Applications for the Molecular Genetics PhD program are accepted through The Ohio State University Graduate School Admissions application website.
 The departmental admissions committee will access application components directly from the Graduate Admissions site.

-Please visit the OSU Graduate Admissions overview page for information about the OSU admissions process and to access the Graduate School Step-by-step guide and Frequently Asked Questions (FAQ).
+Please visit the OSU Graduate Admissions overview page for information about the OSU admissions process and to access the Graduate School Step-by-step guide and Resources page.

 1. Submit an online application for the Molecular Genetics program